 If you’ve recently become unemployed, you are probably experiencing immense stress and anxiety.
 This is natural, and you have the right to take a little time to process the loss and develop an active, positive coping strategy.

-So, now is the time to create a new financial plan.
+But one way that you can get back on track and stay ahead of the many physical and mental stresses of unemployment is to create a new financial plan.
 A proactive approach to solving your financial problems can prevent you from falling into the negative feedback loop of self-blame and hopelessness in your own mind.

 First, you’ll figure out how much money you have available to you and how you can access it.
 Your liquid assets, including money in savings and checking accounts, can be used immediately to cover your expenses.